sebbrochet/azure_win/README.md

 You'll need to provide username, password and DNS label for the VM.

-### Check Ansible - Windows VM connection
-* Replace the configuration file with the provided configuration file sample
-  * `cp provisioning/ansible/group_vars/windows_hosts.yml.sample provisioning/ansible/group_vars/windows_hosts.yml`
-* Update it with the windows VM credentials
-* You should also update the inventory file (`provisioning/ansible/azure_hosts`) with the DNS of the windows server you want to configure.
-* Run
-  * `ansible all -i provisioning/ansible/azure_hosts -m setup`
-* As this file contains your credentials, you should encrypt it wih ansible-vault
-  * `ansible-vault encrypt provisionin/ansible/group_vars/windows_hosts.yml`

-### Provision the VM with Ansible
-The provided ansible playbook:
+### Provisiong step
+* You can either provision your node with Ansible or Chef
+  * For Ansible, please have a look at provisiong/ansible
+  * For Chef, please have a look at provisioning/chef
+* In each case the playbook/cookbook will
   * Install IIS feature
   * Install Tomcat 8
   * Configure IIS to act as a reverse-proxy for Tomcat (http://localhost:8000)

-To provision your windows server, go the `provisioning/ansible` directory and run:
-`ansible-playbook -i azure_hosts windows2012.yml --ask-vault`

 ### Check the result
 Browse `http://<your DNS label>.<your location>.cloudapp.azure.com`
 Ex: http://winseb2012g.westeurope.cloudapp.azure.com

 You should get Tomcat 8 default home page!